 Video Tutorial Creating a Boolean OR query in the Query Tool

-The examples shown are based on the sample project Children & Happiness.
+The examples shown are based on the Children & Happiness sample projects part 1.
 You can download and import it, if you want to follow along.

 The aim is to find all statements where people wrote about the two positive effects of parenting: 'fulfillment' and 'life is richer'.

 Next, select the operator OR from the ribbon.
 It will be added into the white field.

 As OR needs two arguments, you see two nodes with a red dot that can be filled with codes or code groups.
 You recognize the active node by the blue frame.
 Double-click on a code or code group to fill it.
 You can also drag and drop a code or code group to the node, or click on the Add button in the ribbon.
 The results of this first part of the query will immediately be displayed in the result pane.

 Click on the second node to activate it and enter a second code or code group.
 If you double-click a third code or code group, it will be added to the OR query.
 Another double-click will add a fourth node to the term, and so on.